Is American English Going To Take Over British English Completely? - Slashdot

 People are so used to seeing bad spelling online that it's likely nobody would react.

-True.
-I've become so used to (Americans mostly, due to the lack of a distinct sound difference between the two in most US accents) seeing 'then' when it should be 'than' that I do a double take when I see the correct spelling used.
+I once had a Brit call me out on the fact that I used authorize and colour in the same sentence.
+Stupid part is that the -ize ending is the preferred Oxford spelling with -ise having strong roots in French words.

+The distinction is complex enough that I doubt you'll find anyone who can conclusively correctly spell every different word from both countries consistently.

-American English IS the Original British English (Score:1)
+American English IS the Original British English (Score:2, Interesting)

 American English is the same English that was spoken in England in the 1700s.
 Modern UK English is the English that changed.
 They need to get over it and get back to their roots.